 The Movie--Following the success of the book, in 1975 World Wide Pictures produced the film of The Hiding Place, which they call their “most popular film”.
 The film bridged the gap between Christian and secular entertainment being nominated for both a Golden Globe and a BAFTA award.
 Both the book and movie continue in popularity today-- cementing The Hiding Place as a classic.

-This Musical--As a 15 year old boy Stephen Joseph Burke read the book and was inspired to be a part of sharing the story.
-At that point (in the 1990s) he began composing music for what would eventually become The Hiding Place: life of Corrie ten Boom—a musical in which Burke intended to maintain the beautiful story telling quality and the powerful message which changed his life.
+As a 15 year old boy Stephen Joseph Burke read the book and was inspired to be a part of sharing the story.
+At that point (in the 1990's) he began composing music for what would eventually become The Hiding Place: life of Corrie ten Boom—a musical in which Burke intended to maintain the beautiful story telling quality and the powerful message which changed his life.

-Past Performances: 16 years later, in 2011the musical debuted at Pensacola Christian College where Stephen was the staff Production Director.
+16 years later, in 2011 the musical debuted at Pensacola Christian College where Stephen was the staff Production Director.
 Audiences were moved to tears.
 A recording of the music sold out of two printings, and the production set box office records for the college, as many students purchased tickets to see the show two and three times.

 The script was edited and improved when Shining Light Players formed a touring company in 2013.
-Since then Shining Light Players has toured with the production every summer.
+Shining Light Players toured with the production every summer between 2013 and 2019.

 In 2017 Burke was encouraged by a friend and fellow producer to further develop the show.
 He went to work writing three new songs and developing the script for a full scale production.